 Melt the butter in a heavy skillet over medium heat and cook the onions and mushrooms until all the liquid as evaporated.
 Stir in the flour and then add the sherry and the warmed cream, blending them thoroughly and simmer the mixture gently for about 8 minutes or until it is fairly thick.
 Season mixture with parsley, salt and pepper and set it aside to cool completely.

 Line a 9″ or 10″ springform pan with larger piece of dough.
 Press to fit into pan.
-Arrange 1/2 of the potato slices over bottom in a single layer of concentric circles.
-Spoon half of the mushroom mixture over the potatoes.
-Cover the mixture with the remaining potatoes.
-Place the smaller piece of dough on top of the mushrooms and fold edges of dough over and crimp to seal closed.
+Arrange 1/3 of the potato slices over bottom in a single layer of concentric circles.
+Spoon 1/2 of the mushroom mixture over the potatoes.
+Cover the mixture with 1/2 of the remaining potatoes, the remainder of the mushroom mixture and finally ending with the rest of the potatoes.
+Place the smaller piece of dough on top of the potatoes and fold edges of dough over and crimp to seal closed.

 Preheat the oven to 375 degrees.
 Brush the beaten egg over the top of the pie and then cut a few slash marks on the top to let the steam escape.
 Bake the torte for about 50 minutes or until it is golden brown.
 Remove from oven and let sit on rack for about 15 minutes.
 Unmold springform and cut into wedges to serve.
 Serves:8-10